elasticio/api-docs/source/includes/_stats.md

 # Stats

-## Retrieve the amount of messages in input queues of all steps in the flow
+## Retrieve the Amount of Messages in Input Queues of All Steps in the Flow

 > Example Request: